javaWang2018/test/README.md

 # test
 test fot github repository
-content only fot dev branch;
+content only for dev branch;